synopsys-sig/intelligent-security-scan/README.md

 ## Prerequisites

-Intelligent Scan server-side components – IQ and Workflow – must be setup on an instance, accessible to GitHub actions.
+Intelligent Scan server-side components – IQ and Workflow – must be setup on an instance, accessible to GitHub Actions.

 ## Unclogging the Pipeline